platformsh-templates/migrate-region-script/README.md

 3. Point project domains to new `edge_hostname`

 But there are some other things you need to set up manually, and there will be no prompt for them in the script:
+1. Setup [integrations](https://docs.platform.sh/administration/integrations.html) on the new project (health notifications/web hooks/etc)
-1. Setup non admin users
+2. Setup non admin users
-2. Update HTTP access control settings (most likely for non master environments)
+3. Update HTTP access control settings (most likely for non master environments)
-3. Script takes care only about `database` database relation.
+4. Script takes care only about `database` database relation.
 If you are using another name for it (or have multiple database relations) you need to tune [copy_db.sh](https://gitlab.com/contextualcode/project-migration-platform.sh/blob/master/steps/environment/data/copy_db.sh)
-4. Copy persistent data for additional services (Solr/Elasticsearch/etc)
+5. Copy persistent data for additional services (Solr/Elasticsearch/etc)